AndreaPrestia/Felis/README.md

 # Felis
-A light-weight web based message broker totally written in .NET based on HTTP3/QUIC.
+A light-weight message broker totally written in .NET based on HTTP3/QUIC and JSON.

 The Felis project contains the logic for dispatching, storing and validating messages.
 It stores the messages in a **LiteDB** database.